 A good vantage point for tumbling corpses along the mall, and good for siege warfare.
 Plus: has a gate structure in the back.
-Only have to worry about the front.
-Another good location for an lookout/sniping position.
+You only have to worry about the front.
+Another good location for a lookout/sniping position.

 5) Hidden Bunkers of DC

 In a groundbreaking series of reports in 2010, Washington Post reporters Bill Arkin and Dana Priest revealed that 33 building complexes for top-secret intelligence work are under construction or have been built in Washington, D.C.
 Here’s one at the Greenbrier.

 With DC’s strict gun control laws, you’ll need to get your hands on some good zombie killing weapons quickly!
 Maybe use the DC Duck to drive you there.